fbiego/openai-random-poem/README.md

 ### today's poem

+Programming's like a puzzle,
+It's a challenge that can drive you insane.
+But when you break it down,
+You can create something great and maintain.

-Programming, a language of logic
+It's a language that's precise,
-A way to express our thoughts
+And commands must be so exact.
+But when it's all done right,
+A masterpiece is what you'll exact.

+It can be as simple or as complex,
+As you want it to be.
-No matter what the task may be
+But no matter the difficulty,
-We all can learn and grow
+It's a great tool to see.

+Programming can be tedious,
-Sometimes it can be a challenge
+But it can be quite rewarding.
-To understand the syntax
-But if we keep plugging away
-We'll make our code complex

-We can make our computer do
-Whatever we choose to do
+It can be used to do great things,
-We can build a game or website
-The possibilities are quite a few

-Programming, a language of logic
-A way to express our thoughts
-No matter how hard it may be
-We can all learn and grow
+And can be quite astounding.

+So take a deep breath and dive in,
+And tackle this programming task.
+You'll find success and satisfaction,
+When you complete your programming task.